| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 Demétrio C. G. B.

-## Example 1: Principal labels in portuguese library(xtable) bp2 <- bpca(gabriel1971) tbl <- xtable(bp2) rownames(tbl) <- gsub('Eigenvectors','Autovetores',rownames(tbl)) rownames(tbl) <- c(rownames(tbl)[1:9],'Autovalores','Variância retida','Variância acumulada') dimnames(tbl)[[2]] <- c('CP 1','CP 2') print(tbl) ## Example 2: With bold in the column tbl1 <- xtable(bp2) bold <- function(x){ paste('\textbf{', x, '}') } print(tbl1, sanitize.colnames.function = bold) # Example 3: With italic in the rows tbl2 <- xtable(bp2) italic <- function(x){ paste('& \textit{', x, '}') } # It is necessary the character "&" to adapt the number of column of the table! print(tbl2, sanitize.rownames.function = italic)
+## Example 1: Principal labels in Portuguese library(xtable) bp2 <- bpca(gabriel1971) tbl <- xtable(bp2) rownames(tbl) <- gsub('Eigenvectors','Autovetores',rownames(tbl)) rownames(tbl) <- c(rownames(tbl)[1:9],'Autovalores','Variância retida','Variância acumulada') dimnames(tbl)[[2]] <- c('CP 1','CP 2') print(tbl) ## Example 2: With bold in the column tbl1 <- xtable(bp2) bold <- function(x){ paste('\textbf{', x, '}') } print(tbl1, sanitize.colnames.function = bold) # Example 3: With italic row labels tbl2 <- xtable(bp2) italic <- function(x){ paste('& \textit{', x, '}') } # The "&" keeps the correct number of table columns. print(tbl2, sanitize.rownames.function = italic) ## HTML table (e.g. R Markdown HTML): pass type via print() print(tbl, type = "html")## Example 1: Principal labels in Portuguese library(xtable) bp2 <- bpca(gabriel1971) tbl <- xtable(bp2) rownames(tbl) <- gsub('Eigenvectors','Autovetores',rownames(tbl)) rownames(tbl) <- c(rownames(tbl)[1:9],'Autovalores','Variância retida','Variância acumulada') dimnames(tbl)[[2]] <- c('CP 1','CP 2') print(tbl) ## Example 2: With bold in the column tbl1 <- xtable(bp2) bold <- function(x){ paste('\textbf{', x, '}') } print(tbl1, sanitize.colnames.function = bold) # Example 3: With italic row labels tbl2 <- xtable(bp2) italic <- function(x){ paste('& \textit{', x, '}') } # The "&" keeps the correct number of table columns. print(tbl2, sanitize.rownames.function = italic) ## HTML table (e.g. R Markdown HTML): pass type via print() print(tbl, type = "html")

-This function returns an object of the class qbpca
+This function returns an object of class qbpca.
+It is a simple

 measure of the quality of biplot representation of the variables.
 The